West Runton: Paramoudra and flint circles

 On the beach near West Runton can be found giant flint formations known as paramoudra and also flint circles.
 Paramoudras are large flint stones resembling a doughnut or a backbone.
 In Norfolk paramoudras are better known as pot stones.

 Flint circles are even stranger formations usually consisting of a large round flint rim or rind with chalk filling in the middle.

-War Memorial
+War memorial

-The War Memorial is constructed of brick and flint and is built into the southern perimeter wall of the Parish Church of the Holy Trinity.
+The war memorial is constructed of brick and flint and is built into the southern perimeter wall of the Parish Church of the Holy Trinity.
 There are three tablets set into the front.
 Three steps lead up to the memorial and flower troughs sit at the foot of the World War I tablets.
-It stands right on the verge of the A149 and is quite precarious for anyone taking a visit to the Memorial.
-The inscription above the Tablets reads "They were a wall unto us both by night and day" (Bible: 1 Kings, (1 Samuel), Chapter 25, verse 16) and also "To the Men of Runton who fell".
+It stands right on the verge of the A149 and is quite precarious for anyone taking a visit to the memorial.
+The inscription above the tablets reads "They were a wall unto us both by night and day" (Bible: 1 Kings, (1 Samuel), Chapter 25, verse 16) and also "To the Men of Runton who fell".
 There are a total of 37 names on the tablets.

-Hillside Animal Sanctuary
+Amenities

+The village is served by several public transport routes, with a bus service to Norwich, Cromer and Sheringham, and a Greater Anglia rail service from station, where the Bittern Line runs a frequent service between Norwich, Cromer and Sheringham.
+There are several shops in the village which include a post office/village store, café, furniture upholsterer, hand car wash and a fancy dress/costume shop.

+The pub, called the "Village Inn", has a blue plaque on the wall that recalls a concert played at the now-demolished pavilion by the Punk band the Sex Pistols.
+There are two restaurants in the inn, but it does not offer accommodation.
+However, facilities are available for camping and caravanning.
+A noteworthy attraction of the village is "The Links", a famous golf course designed by J.H.
+Taylor around the turn of the 20th century.
 Hillside Animal Sanctuary operates a site for animal rescue at West Runton, formerly occupied by the Norfolk Shire Horse Centre.